kounch/zx123_tool/README.md

-      -u, --update   If the only argument, download JSON from repository If there's an SPI flash image file, updte BIOS and Cores to the latest version according to JSON file contents
+      -u, --update   If the only argument, download JSON from repository If there's an SPI flash image file, updte BIOS and Cores to the latest version according to JSON file contents -N, --nocolours Disable the use of colours in terminal text output

 #### ROM Parameters